Princeton-Cabernet/p4-projects/RTT-tofino/README.md

 Please use `bf-p4c` version 9.1.0 or higher to compile the program.

 ### Citing
-If you find this AES implementation or the discussions in our paper useful, please consider citing:
+If you find this implementation or the discussions in our paper useful, please consider citing:

     @article{chen2020rtt,
         title={Measuring TCP Round-Trip Time in the Data Plane},